Kalonzo Musyoka leaves Azimio la Umoja, to run for president, picks Andrew Sunkuli as running mate

 "The agreement of Azimio-OKA has legal issues and we are approaching the High court tomorrow morning so that the court can guide the political parties correctly and we will be able to prove to the courts that the current agreement is illegal and unconstitutional," said Maanzo.

-And today, Wiper National organizing secretary Robert Mbui announced that Kalozno would make a very important announcement.
+And today, Wiper National organising secretary Robert Mbui announced that Kalozno would make a very important announcement.

 Last week Kalonzo claimed there was a plot in place to deny him the running mate slot in the Azimio la Umoja One Kenya coalition.

-He insisted he was the only suitable politician to deputise the coalition's flag bearer Raila Odinga and warned denying him a chance would have political ramifications on the ODM leader's presidential bid.
+He insisted he was the only suitable politician to deputise the coalition's flag bearer Raila Odinga and warned denying him a chance would have political ramifications on Raila's presidential bid.

-Reports also suggest allies of the Wiper leader are confident that they have laid elaborate plans to have him run for president in the August 9 election, should he not be picked as Raila’s running mate.
+Reports suggested allies of the Wiper leader were confident that they had laid elaborate plans to have him run for president in the August 9 election, should he not be picked as Raila’s running mate.

-They say they have collected signatures from counties to allow him to vie, in line with the Independent Electoral and Boundaries Commission (IEBC) guidelines.
+They said they have collected signatures from counties to allow him to vie, in line with the Independent Electoral and Boundaries Commission (IEBC) guidelines.

 Wiper MPs told The Standard that a National Management Council would endorse upon signature collection completion.